mlswg/mls-protocol/draft-ietf-mls-protocol.md

-A GroupContextExtensions proposal is invalid if it includes a `required_capabilities` extension and some members of the group do not support some of the required capabilities (including those added in the same commit, and excluding those removed).
+A GroupContextExtensions proposal is invalid if it includes a `required_capabilities` extension and some members of the group do not support some of the required capabilities (including those added in the same Commit, and excluding those removed).

 A member of the group applies a GroupContextExtensions proposal with the